getify/foi-lang/formalization-work/Syntactic-Grammar.md

    from BareOperandExprNoEmpty, an AsExpr wrapping `<lit> :as T` works at any outer-position expression slot.

+   RecordTupleValue is a hand-listed operand alphabet parallel to
+   <BareOperandExprNoEmpty> (§5), NOT a reach into it.
+Any new
+   operand form admitted at outer-position expression slots must be added HERE TOO or it silently fails inside structure literals — entries reach RecordTupleValue directly, never through the §5 chain.
+SetEntry inherits from this production, so sets follow automatically.

    RecordTupleValue gains AsExpr as its first alternative so that `<x :as int, y>` continues to parse — without it, leaves inside record/tuple entries would lose access to `:as`. *)